ArturoDeza/NeuroFovea/README.md

 ### Example code:

-Generate a V1 metamer for the `512x512` image `10.png` with a center fixation, specified by the rate of growth of the receptive field: `s=0.25`
+Generate a V1 metamer for the `512x512` image `10.png` with a center fixation, specified by the rate of growth of the receptive field: `s=0.25`.
+Note: The approximate rendering time for a metamer should be around a second.

 ```
 $ th NeuroFovea.lua -image Dataset/1_color.png -scale 0.25 -refinement 1 -color 1